 I believe we can apply Eagleton’s paradigm to another common trope within religion: the struggle between “faith” and “doubt.”

 In many religious circles, and even in the decidedly secular ideological world, one often encounters a kind of demonization of “doubt,” or anything which may cause one to question the in-group’s present understanding of what they are up to.
 Doubt is seen as the great destabilizer, calling into question that which one’s native tribe may consider constitutive of their very identity and purpose.
 However, the truth is that we need doubt.
-The opposite of faith is not doubt, but fear.
+The opposite of faith, like love (1 John 4:18), is not doubt, but fear (Mark 4:40-41).
 Doubt helps us to shed older, less mature understandings; faith is a willingness to let those old views go, and to entrust ourselves to whatever the truth may be.
-To exercise great faith, one must exercise great doubt.
+To exercise great faith, one must exercise great doubt, in order to express great love for whatever may be.

 In the Gospel of John, according to Agamben, Jesus calls people to salvation rather than the judgment they are already experiencing; away from the need for certainty and closure into the living, breathing world with its ambiguity and inexplicability.
-Pilate wants a final judgment and sentencing for Jesus, an unchanging decree he can get through with; this is the "faith" many encourage each other to have in Jesus, but they won't get it any more than Pilate.
-Paul calls his readers not to this travestied "faith in Christ" but the faith of Christ, a trust which allowed him to entrust himself to life—people, circumstances, any moment, all its contents, including anxiety, suffering, death—holding nothing of himself back.
+Pilate wants a final judgment and sentencing for Jesus, an unchanging decree he can get through with; this is the “faith” many encourage each other to have in Jesus, but they won’t get it any more than Pilate.
+Paul calls his readers not to this travestied “faith in Christ” but the faith of Christ, a trust which allowed Jesus to entrust himself to life — people, circumstances, any moment, all its contents, including anxiety, suffering, death — holding nothing of himself back.

 As Eagleton describes the crucifixion of Jesus: